daviscardenas2006/souri/README.md

 ## The problem

-People regularly paste emails, phone numbers, identifiers, credentials, and other sensitive information into AI tools.
+People regularly paste emails, phone numbers, identifiers, credentials, and other sensitive information into AI systems.
 In most workflows, there is little visibility or control before that information is submitted.

-SOURI is being built to reduce that exposure at the input level — before sensitive content leaves the screen.
+SOURI is being built to reduce that exposure at the input level — before sensitive data leaves the screen.

 ---